isha-git/Sentiment-Analysis-Using-Supervised-Learning/README.md

 2. <a href = "https://github.com/isha-git/Sentiment-Analysis-Using-Supervised-Learning/blob/master/codes/sentiment_Analysis_BagofWords.py#L54">Remove accented characters</a> - Changed acccented characters to ASCII charcters <br>
 3. <a href = "https://github.com/isha-git/Sentiment-Analysis-Using-Supervised-Learning/blob/master/codes/sentiment_Analysis_BagofWords.py#L70">Remove punctuation</a> <br>
   4. <a href = "https://github.com/isha-git/Sentiment-Analysis-Using-Supervised-Learning/blob/master/codes/sentiment_Analysis_BagofWords.py#L81">Remove numbers</a> <br>
-  5. <a href = "https://github.com/isha-git/Sentiment-Analysis-Using-Supervised-Learning/blob/master/codes/sentiment_Analysis_BagofWords.py#L65">Change all the chanracters to lowercase</a> <br>
+  5. <a href = "https://github.com/isha-git/Sentiment-Analysis-Using-Supervised-Learning/blob/master/codes/sentiment_Analysis_BagofWords.py#L65">Change all the characters to lowercase</a> <br>
-  6. <a href = "https://github.com/isha-git/Sentiment-Analysis-Using-Supervised-Learning/blob/master/codes/sentiment_Analysis_BagofWords.py#L75">Stemming</a> - Affixes (prefixes and suffixes) are removed to extract the base words.
+  6. <a href = "https://github.com/isha-git/Sentiment-Analysis-Using-Supervised-Learning/blob/master/codes/sentiment_Analysis_BagofWords.py#L75">Stemming</a> - Affixes are removed to extract the base words.
 This stemmed word may or may not be lexicographically correct.
 This has been done using Porter Stemming.
 For example- <br>
 flying --> fly<br>
 beautiful --> beauti<br>
-  7. <a href = "https://github.com/isha-git/Sentiment-Analysis-Using-Supervised-Learning/blob/master/codes/sentiment_Analysis_BagofWords.py#L91">Remove stopwords</a> - Stopwords are the words which has little significance in text understanding.
-Such as 'a', 'an', and so on.
+  7. <a href = "https://github.com/isha-git/Sentiment-Analysis-Using-Supervised-Learning/blob/master/codes/sentiment_Analysis_BagofWords.py#L91">Remove stopwords</a> - Stopwords are the words which has little significance in text understanding, such as 'a', 'an', and so on.
 Below is a list of all the stopwords included in nltk for the English language.

 <img src = "https://github.com/isha-git/Sentiment-Analysis-Using-Supervised-Learning/blob/master/images/Stopwords.PNG" width = 1000>